CY3ER-C0D3R/Forter-Challenge/README.md

 ```

 To run a manual unit test press 2 and enter the transaction information.
-To run a pre-written unit test press 1. *Advise: Run this option first*.
+To run a pre-written unit test press 1.
+*Advice: Run the pre-written unit test first*.

 Output should be something of the sort:

 ```